 Chinese Garden of Friendship

-If weeping willows, waterfalls, bamboo plants and a teahouse serving Chinese tea and dim sums sound like your idea of an absolute oasis (can confirm—it totally is), then you’ll probably want to spend an entire day at the Chinese Garden of Friendship.
-This secretive and lush sanctuary is has hidden pathways (seriously, these are some of Sydney’s best flower walks) and beautiful pavilions so bring a book (and your camera) and bunker down for the entire day.
+If weeping willows, waterfalls, bamboo plants and a teahouse serving Chinese tea and dim sum sound like your idea of an absolute oasis (can confirm—it totally is), then you’ll probably want to spend an entire day at the Chinese Garden of Friendship.
+This secretive and lush sanctuary has hidden pathways (seriously, these are some of Sydney’s best flower walks) and beautiful pavilions, so bring a book and your camera and settle in for the entire day.

-For an eternal spread of floral antics (we’re talking all the tulips and waratahs you could ever imagine), Mount Tomah is the one place you’ll be sure to satisfy those picturesque garden cravings.
-Pack a picnic and set off on a mini road trip to the bluey because there’s a heap of curated lawns and gardens to check off your list.
+For an eternal spread of dreamy florals (we’re talking all the tulips and waratahs you could ever imagine), Mount Tomah is the one place you’ll be sure to satisfy those picturesque garden cravings.
+Pack a picnic and set off on a mini road trip to the Bluey, because there’s a heap of curated lawns and gardens to check off your list.

 Nadgee Nature Reserve

 Nadgee Nature Reserve has been preserved to the max so we can guarantee you’ll be blown away by how pristine this coastal landscape is.
 The Greenglade picnic area puts you in the midst of all the lushness while the Jewfish walk takes you through the forest to the edge of Wonboyn Lake.
 Summer brings in the most Gram-worthy cream flowers like giant honey myrtles—plus a heap of people say this place reminds them of Thailand rather than the South Coast, just sayin’.

 Yep, much like the name suggests, Oatley Park has an actual castle and it’s everything you want it to be—made of stone swamped in greenery.
 Just a short flower-filled walk from the castle are little outlooks and spaces to have a picnic by the water and do a spot of fishing off the pier.
 Go on, you know you want to.

 The Australian Botanic Gardens